-Juno & Cassini: There is a visually bland zone at ~63 to 67-68°N (e.g. Figure 6), approximately between the two northernmost prograde jets at 64 and 68°N. Sometimes a sector of it appears disrupted, but otherwise it has been a permanent feature since Cassini.
-Juno images under low sun show a regular pattern of slightly oblique linear haze bands overlying it.
+Juno & Cassini: This is a visually bland region at ~63 to 67-68°N, approximately between the two northernmost prograde jets at 64 and 68°N. Sometimes a sector of it appears disrupted, but otherwise it has been a permanent feature since Cassini.

-Pioneer 11: The Bland Zone is only doubtfully visible in the Pioneer images, but this may be because Pioneer happened to view a disrupted sector, as Juno sometimes does.
+Pioneer 11: The Bland Zone is only doubtfully visible in the Pioneer images, but this may be because Pioneer happened to view a disrupted sector as Juno sometimes does.